Our vision is to be a world class bargaining Council.

 Our mission is to promote labour peace in the public health and social development sectors of South Africa by:

 - Engaging in constructive collective bargaining regarding issues of mutual interests to all the parties to the Council; and

 - Facilitating dispute prevention measures to pre-empt the occurrence of disputes within the sector and the resolution of all sector-wide labour disputes speedily and to the satisfaction of all parties involved.

 The table below provides a full outline of the Council’s values, as an organisation and the basis for interaction between parties to the Council, the Council itself, the Secretariat and external stakeholders, as well as anyone else who comes into contact with the Council.

-SHEFS (Sound relations, Harmony, Ethics, Fairness and Skills) shall be the way of life in the Council and will inspire all of us to go the extra mile in the pursuit of our mission of promoting labour peace in our sector.
+CHIEF (Cutting-Edge, Honesty, Integrity, Ethics and Fairness) shall be the way of life in the Council and shall inspire all of us to go the extra mile in the pursuit of our mission of promoting labour peace in our sector.